 It’s a chance to update your existing knowledge and learn about building techniques and materials used to make properties more energy efficient and resilient to extreme weather like flooding.

-This course is CPD accredited.
+The course is CPD accredited.

 What the course covers

-The course will help you make decisions about materials to use for different types of properties, depending on the way they were built and their location.
+The course will help you to make decisions about materials to use for different types of properties, depending on the way they were built and their location.

 Kendal College is wheelchair accessible and disabled parking is available.